J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 This part is focused on copy structure, offer clarity, trust sequencing, and objection handling for local service pages.

-I will share the exact blueprint used for treatment pages, including how to position outcomes, add proof without clutter, and place CTAs based on user intent instead of guesswork.
+It shares the blueprint used for treatment pages, including how to position outcomes, add proof without clutter, and place CTAs based on user intent instead of guesswork.

 We will also connect conversion writing to SEO so pages rank and convert together, not in separate silos.